semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 ---

 In this post, we are going to discover all you need to know about data types, operators and variables in python.
-I'll be using jupyter notebook, feel free to use any text editor of your choice but I do highly recommend to use jupyter especially if you are interested in data science.
+I'll be using jupyter notebook, feel free to use any text editor or IDE of your choice but I do highly recommend to use jupyter especially if you are interested in data science.
 I also suggest to type the codes and run it on your system and see your results.
 This tutorial post is entirely written in Jupyter and exported as a markdown file to Jekyll.<!-- more -->

 ### print function